Sylvain Lefebvre: Coaching career

 On June 4, 2009, the Colorado Avalanche announced that Lefebvre would serve as an assistant coach of the team's American Hockey League (AHL) affiliate, the Lake Erie Monsters.

 In June 2012, Lefebvre became the head coach of the Hamilton Bulldogs, the AHL affiliate of the Montreal Canadiens.
 Following the Canadiens' purchase and subsequent relocation of the Bulldogs franchise to become the second iteration of the St. John's IceCaps in 2015, Lefebvre was kept on as head coach.
 In 2017, the Canadiens' AHL franchise was again relocated, becoming the Laval Rocket, whereas Lefebvre remained with the team.
 After finishing with the worst record in the AHL during the team's inaugural 2017–18 season, Lefebvre was relieved of his head coaching duties in April 2018.

 Lefebvre then spent three seasons with the AHL's San Diego Gulls as an assistant coach before, in June 2021, it was announced that he accepted a promotion to the NHL as assistant coach with the Columbus Blue Jackets.
-However, this ultimately fell through with Lefebvre being replaced on September 13, 2021 due to his decision not to get a COVID-19 vaccine.
+However, this ultimately fell through with Lefebvre being replaced on September 13, 2021, due to his decision not to get a COVID-19 vaccine.

 Prior to the beginning of the 2022–23 NHL season, Lefebvre was named as an assistant coach for the Florida Panthers.
 In 2024, Lefebvre won the Stanley Cup for the second time in his career, the first within his coaching capacity.
+He won it again with the team in 2025.